Dr Sally Hunt

 Sally completed her PhD in 2015 under the supervision of Professor Amanda Baker and Emeritus Professor Pat Michie in the Priority Research Centre for Translational Neuroscience and Mental Health at the University of Newcastle.
 Sally’s PhD examined the neuropsychological profiles of people presenting with comorbid depression and alcohol use disorders.
 She was awarded a NSW Department of Health, Project – Drug and Alcohol Council Research Grant to support this research.

 Sally’s research interests include developing and building an evidence base for e-Health interventions for co-occurring disorders and the wider dissemination of these evidence based treatments into practice.
-Her post-doctoral focus has been on problematic alcohol use by women, and developing assessment tools and interventions to better identify and intervene in this population.
+Her post-doctoral focus has been on women's mental health, particularly problematic alcohol use by women, and psychological birth trauma.
+She is currently developing assessment tools and interventions to better identify and intervene in this population.

 More recently, her translational work has been recognised with a UoN School of Medicine and Public Health Staff Award for Early Career Research and Innovation Excellence (2017), and the Australian Rotary Health Impact Award (formerly the Knowledge Dissemination Award) 2018.
 Sally is a current recipient of the 2020 University of Newcastle Women in Research Fellowship.